vision4robotics/LAE-PVT-master/Readme.md

 ![](.\fig\visulization.png)

-More latency-aware tracking sequences can be found at [https://youtu.be/n8i8bREIFeM](display video).
+More latency-aware tracking sequences can be found at [Video](https://youtu.be/n8i8bREIFeM).